Why this new law should matter to you

 The UK’s rental market is undergoing one of its biggest shakeups in the last 30 years.
 Media headlines may sound dramatic, with some stating, ‘No-fault evictions abolished!”
 “Fixed-term contracts gone!”

-If you are an Indian investor, the new laws under the Renters’ Right Act 2025 might make you wonder if you will lose control over your UK property.
-You may also worry about the new tenant rights risking your investment.
+If you are an Indian investor, the new laws under the Renters’ Right Act 2025 may make you wonder if you will lose control over your UK property.
+You may also be concerned about the new tenant rights risking your investment.

 Let us make this clear from the start: No, you are not losing any type of control over your London property and income!